RobotLocomotion/drake/doc/_release-notes/older_releases.md

 # Linux Specific

 The version of the standard C++ libraries that are shipped with the Linux distribution of MATLAB is severely outdated and can cause problems when running mex files that are built against a newer version of the standard.
-The typical error message in this case reports `Invalid MEX-Files`
+The typical error message in this case reports `Invalid MEX-Files`.

 To work around this issue, the symbolic link for the standard C++ library provided by MATLAB must be redirected to point to a more up-to-date version.